As an Amazon Associate we earn from qualifying purchases.

 The general rule of thumb is that you should be at least 10 to 15 feet away from the subject to achieve a clear portrait shot with bokeh.
 This is ideal for photographing the parents walking the bride down the aisle or the couple approaching tables to mingle with guests.

 However, you may need a shorter distance if the moment calls for close-up photos.
 A great example would be getting closer to the buffet table to take Instagram-worthy food photos.
-Another way is to position souvenirs very close to the lens for flat lays and detailed shots.

 Frame Your Compositions